vladar21/heso/README.md

 7. **Student Rights**:
    - Students can only view the schedule of lessons and information about their assigned classes.

+8. **Summary**:
+    - SuperAdmin can CRUD all Classes, Lessons, Materials, and has access to admin panel for users managment.
+    - Teachers can CRUD for Classes and Lessons for Classes they teach.
+    - Students can only view Classes and Lessons for Classes they are enrolled in.
+    - If the user does not have any of these roles, they are not allowed to view the Classes list and Lesson's details.

 ## User Stories